mturk/svcbatch/docs/building.md

 file and remove `* In development` for the current version from [CHANGES](../CHANGES.md) file.

-Commit and push the changes.
+Commit and push the changes with a message similar to `Prepare for x.y.z release`.

 Use something like unix `date +%y%V%u` command to get release date number and use it to modify the  `SVCBATCH_MICRO_VERSION`